A. Accounting Framework

 The Company classifies its financial assets into finance lease receivables, corporate debt securities and loans to joint ventures and associates.
 Trade and other receivables, even when they are financial assets according todefinitions, are considered separately.

 Finance leases are non-derivative financial assets with fixed or determined payments that are not quoted in an active market.

 Corporate securities relates to:

 - Fixed-rate bonds, issued by internationally known companies, quoted in liquid markets with fixed maturities, have bullet repayments at maturity and investment grade ratings at issuance.
 These instruments are classified as ‘held-to-maturity’ as the Company has the ability and intention to hold to maturity.
-Assuming the criteria was not met, they would be classified as available-for-sale.
+In the event the criteria are not met, they are classified as available-for-sale.
 They are measured at fair value less transaction costs at initial recognition and subsequently measured at amortized cost.
 Any difference between the proceeds (net of transaction costs) and the redemption value, is recognized in the consolidated income statement over the period of the borrowings, using the effective interest method.